 I’ve fallen victim to this before.
 I put up a post and the reach was like 4 people.
 At the time I though it odd, but was too busy to really care.
 Later in the week I went onto Facebook on the laptop and what do I see in the middle panel?
 A friendly post from Facebook ‘You used the word offer.
 It looks like you’re trying to sell, would you like to boost the post?’
 I had used the word offer (but not in the context of offering something for sale) and Facebook deemed I was selling and therefore throttled the reach of the post.

 It would appear* Facebook has done the same thing with the word tag recently (bad luck if you’re an Oz Tag club!) (* do not know for sure but it makes a lot of sense…).
 Therefore if you use the word ‘tag’ it may be taken to be from Facebook you’re trying to get people to tag friends and therefore will throttle the post.
-I say this because some people who had been running competitions with tag and share forever, found in the last three months their posts have very low reach and in some cases no entries at all!
+I say this because some people who had been running competitions with tag and share forever, found in the last six months their posts have very low reach and in some cases no entries at all!
 Test it out yourself, or look back on past competitions and check out your insights, and see if this is happening to you.

 The law around Facebook competitions – maybe limit location